Pre-release

 if_parser_has_no_response_print_this supports the use of getStringOrArrayOrFunction meaning that you can vary it up if you like by setting it to a rotating array of strings or a contextually aware function.

-infer_indirect_objects_only_after_interaction :Boolean
+infer_containers :Boolean

-Defined in: adventure/Settings.js, line 558
+Defined in: adventure/Settings.js, line 528

 Default value: true

-If true, try_to_infer_indirect_objects will only be applied once a player has already interacted with the direct object.
+If true, infer_objects will only be applied once a player has already interacted with the direct object.
 This pattern is intended to prevent giving away puzzle solutions.
 For example, perhaps there are many keys but only one that opens a certain lock, and determining which key opens the lock is part of a puzzle.
 If this is set to true, it would prevent players from being able to unlock the door without trying all the keys to find the correct one.

 jump_length :Boolean

-Defined in: adventure/Settings.js, line 651
+Defined in: adventure/assets/tangibles/Character.js, line 108

 Default value: 1